Weightlifting is for those who want to lose fat, have sexy toned abs, build muscle and strengthen bones. Here is why you should do it too.

 Live longer and healthier

-The more strengthen your body is less chances of any disease attacking your body.
+The more strengthen your body has fewer chances of any disease attack.

 A man reported having survived until 85 years of age without a major disease with weight training.